 I'm on Windows and GCS doesn't start!
 How come?

-older machine without the necessary OpenGL support, you may be able to work around this by putting the
+machine without the necessary OpenGL support, you may be able to work around this by putting the OpenGL32.dll

-OpenGL32.dll from Mesa into the same directory as
+from Mesa into the same directory as your GCS.exe file.

-The second most likely cause is that somehow you managed to get a copy of GCS running in the background
+The second most likely cause is that you managed to get a copy of GCS running in the background without any

 Can I submit new/revised data files?

-me.
 If you have completely new content, please create a new library for it and send the resulting file.
+If, on the

-If, on the other hand, you're modifying one of the existing data files, please be sure to update to the
+other hand, you're modifying one of the existing data files, please be sure to update to the latest version

 What page reference abbreviations are being used in the data files?